v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-azure.md

 After the source system admin exports the data and you set up the import, the app starts validating.
 In most cases, file validation should complete quickly.

 After this phase completes, validation has either succeeded or failed.
-Depending on the outcome, you’ll either receive a success status or a failure status in the Import history table in **Business data**.
+Depending on the outcome, you'll either receive a success status or a failure status in the Import history table in **Business data**.

 For information about what happens next, go to the appropriate section: